Data Centers in Johannesburg

 Direct Cloud On-Ramps: Over 5, enabling access to 5 cloud regions as of September 2025.
 Direct on-ramps are available for AWS, Google Cloud (GCP), Microsoft Azure, and Oracle Cloud.

-Internet Exchange Points (IXPs): NAPAfrica is the dominant exchange, facilitating massive local peering that significantly reduces latency and transit costs across the continent.
+Internet Exchange Points (IXPs): NAPAfrica is the dominant exchange, facilitating local peering that significantly reduces latency and transit costs across the continent.

 Power Analysis

 Average Cost Of Power: R 2.50/kWh, as of September 2025.
-This pricing reflects the industrial structure necessary for high density compute environments.
+This pricing supports the industrial structure necessary for high density compute environments.
 The cost is a significant factor in operational expenditure for local deployments.

 Market Access, Business & Tax Climate